ubihazard/ddr5-spd-recovery/README.md

 ![RSWP status](.repo/8cdcbfe0e9f82627.webp)

 *New revisions of TEAMGROUP T-Create Expert RAM come with RSWP set for the most important blocks.
-It's a big improvement, but the XMP and EXPO blocks are left unprotected.
-If they get corrupted and the system is configured to use XMP (which it very likely would be), the system would become unbootable.
-In this case partial recovery is possible by resetting BIOS which would disable XMP and fallback to a (protected) JEDEC profile.*
+It’s a big improvement, but the XMP and EXPO blocks are left unprotected.
+If they get corrupted and the system is configured to use XMP, which it very likely would be, it would become unbootable.
+In such case partial recovery could be possible by resetting BIOS which would disable XMP and fallback to a (protected) JEDEC profile.*

 RSWP sees SPD EEPROM contents as divided into 16 blocks of 64 bytes each.
 For a normal non-RGB RAM module setting RSWP for blocks 0..13 is recommended.
 The last two blocks, 14 and 15, belong to user-programmable XMP section and must be left writable.